telefonicaid/iot-activation/tutorials/BP_IPsec.md

 Click on **Create**

 Now your machine is running, but it is connected to a virtual network.
-You must configurate a internet gateway
+You must configurate an internet gateway

 [![pic](pictures/utils/arrow_up.png)](#table-of-contents-ipsec-in-aws)